kizniche/Mycodo/mycodo-manual.md

 overshoot and oscillation.
 A well-tuned PID controller will raise to the setpoint quickly, have minimal overshoot, and maintain the setpoint with little oscillation.

-There are two different input types, 'sensor' and 'command'.
-Selecting a sensor input will use the measurement from a sensor as the PID input.
-A command input will execute a user-defined command and use the return value as the PID input.

-There are two different output types, 'relay' and 'pwm'.
-Selecting a relay output will alternate a relay on and off at predefined periods.
-Selecting PWM will output a pulse-width modulated signal to a pin.

 PID settings may be changed while the PID is activated and the new settings will take effect immediately.
 If settings are changed while the